ClemensElflein/OpenMowerOS/README.md

    - GUI:
        ![Stack Active](.github/img/dockge_06_active.jpg)
    - CLI: `openmower status` should list three service names (open_mower_ros, Mosquitto, OpenMowerApp), all with status 'up'.
 If so, open a browser and visit `http://openmower:8080` (or your configured hostname).

+5. Configure the ROS parameters (CLI only for now): `openmower configure ros`

 </details>